AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 function like _add()_ that can take any number of variables, literals, or combination of the two.
 I could call _add(1, 2)_ or _add(7, 14, 900)_ and it would work all the same.

 Though the implementation differs, all methods of creating variadic functions use an elipsis ('...', called the parameter pack) to represent the arguments passed to the function as a list.
-Other languages work the way way; C# uses the [_params_](https://www.c-sharpcorner.com/UploadFile/c63ec5/use-params-keyword-in-C-Sharp/) keyword to pass the list of arguments as an array and Python uses [_\*args_ and \*kwargs](https://www.geeksforgeeks.org/args-kwargs-python/) to pass the arguments as a list.
+Other languages also work the way way; C# uses the [_params_](https://www.c-sharpcorner.com/UploadFile/c63ec5/use-params-keyword-in-C-Sharp/) keyword to pass the list of arguments as an array and Python uses [_\*args_ and \*kwargs](https://www.geeksforgeeks.org/args-kwargs-python/) to pass the arguments as a list.

 ## Variadic Templates (C++11)